Metro increasing hours starting Aug. 16, adding bus, rail service cut during coronavirus

 - Arlington Cemetery Station remains closed as Arlington National Cemetery is currently closed to the general public.

 Effective Aug.
-23, the following changes will go in effect for Metrobus services:
+23, Metro will make the following changes to Metrobus services:

 - Metrobus service will operate beginning at 5 a.m. on weekdays; 7 a.m. on Saturdays and 8 a.m. on Sundays and end at midnight daily.